What Is a Virtual Call Center?

 Key Technologies of a Virtual Call Center

-There are a variety of virtual call center software products that enable effective virtual call center operations.
+There are a variety of top-rated virtual call center software products that enable effective virtual call center operations.
 Among the most applicable and valuable are:

 - Call Recording and Monitoring.
 Call center managers face added challenges when managing remote agents.
 By recording calls and reviewing them at a later date, or monitoring them live as they are happening, supervisors and team leaders can more accurately assess agent performance to ensure that all calls are being handled in the most efficient and effective manner possible.